 - Brimonidine, a relatively new medication, also helps to reduce the facial redness caused by rosacea.
 Applied to the face once a day as a gel, brimonidine works by restricting the widening (dilation) of the blood vessels in the skin

 - Vascular laser treatment – this can be effective in treating persistent telangiectasia

 - Other medications – Non-steroidal anti-inflammatory drugs (NSAIDs), such as diclofenac, can help to reduce redness and discomfort of the skin.
-Medications, such as clonidine, can help to reduce flushing of the skin
+Clonidine and carvedilol, which are used to treat high blood pressure, can help to reduce flushing of the skin

 - Surgery – this can help to treat rhinophyma by reshaping the nose.

 When treatment is followed correctly, there is gradual improvement.
 In some cases rosacea can recur and in others it can clear up completely.
 If left untreated, rosacea will worsen and become more difficult to treat.
 The success of treatment depends upon how early rosacea was diagnosed and if the full course of treatment is followed correctly.

 Skin care / self help

 To help prevent further irritation of rosacea and promote healthy skin, these general steps can be taken: